 Strategic leadership is a practice in which executives, using different styles of management, develop a vision for their organization that enables it to adapt to or remain competitive in a changing economic and technological climate.
-Strategic leaders are able to use this vision to motivate employees and departments, fostering among them a sense of unity and direction, in order to implement change within their organization or streamline its processes.
+Strategic leaders are able to use this vision to motivate employees and departments, fostering among them a sense of unity and direction in order to implement change within their organization.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-- Challenge: View and reframe a problem from multiple angles to understand underlying causes.
+- Challenge: View and reframe a problem from multiple angles to understand its underlying causes.

-- Interpret: Exhibit curiosity and openness when testing several working hypotheses, involving others, before coming to any conclusion.
+- Interpret: Exhibit curiosity and openness when testing several working hypotheses and involve others before coming to any conclusions.

 - Align: Examine stakeholders' incentives and tolerance for change and identify conflicting interests.